Updated July 24, 2023

 - The investor is able to procure the title to the property at a very good rate which may be lower than the market rate of the property itself.

-- In case of a tax lien sale, the investor earns interest during the redemption period since the government authority assigns fixed interest rates for lien certificate, at which the taxpayer shall give interest to the holder of the certificate.
+- In case of a tax lien sale, the investor earns interest during the redemption period since the government authority assigns fixed interest rates for the lien certificate, at which the taxpayer shall give interest to the holder of the certificate.

 Some of the disadvantages are:

-- It is important to check the health of the property before the bid is placed for the property otherwise you may end up placing a bid more than the fair value.
+- It is important to check the health of the property before the bid is placed for the property; otherwise, you may end up placing a bid more than the fair value.
 You might have to spend on repairs in such a case if the property is not well maintained.